 Marcos carelessly laughs at his remark, squeezing him under his arm: “What do you mean, babe?
 We are a couple!”

 And me?
 I’ll be a threesome companion, it seems.

 With club owners avoiding media exposure, Berghain’s head bouncer Sven Marquardt (60) became a celebrity of his own, probably the most famous security guard in the world.

 It is an interesting coincidence that a doorman at Berghain, a club that doesn’t allow photography, has a day job – as a photographer.
-With his analog Nikon camera, Sven takes black and white photos of people that make the edge of Berlin.
+With his analog Nikon camera, Sven takes black-and-white photos of people who make the edge of Berlin.

 Born in 1962 in East Berlin, a year after the wall was built, Berghain’s gatekeeper had a real-life lecture on being a misfit.
 Due to his appearance, in those years he wasn’t allowed to spend time in the city center.

 Heavily tattooed and pierced, today he decides the fate of misfits in front of Berghain doors.
 But contrary to popular belief, it’s not all about appearance.

 At the launching of his autobiography “Die Nacht ist Leben” (“The Night is Life”), Sven Marquardt explained that the definition of Berghain clubber is quite open: “We also take guys in masks and kilts, or Pamela Anderson blondes in run-of-the-mill high-street outfits who tag along with bearded blokes, licking the sweat off each others’ armpits.
 That, for me, is Berghain.”

 If you want to read the chronicle of Sven’s growing up as a gay punk in East Germany under the watchful eye of Stasi spies, over the nineties in unified Berlin spent taking drugs and clubbing, all the way to participating in the birth of Berghain legend, you can order the book here.